Cave Creek Canyon Overnight Ride Information Page

 Bedding and towels are provided by the SWRS if you are staying in the Dorm.
 The Research Station does request that you strip down your bed in the morning before you leave.
 Place all linen in the pillow case and place on the bed.

-We'll provide some snacks, sodas, and energy drinks for happy hour around 4:30.
+We'll provide some snacks, sodas, and energy drinks at riders request mid-afternoon.
 Those who wish may bring a small cooler with wine, beer or other beverages.
-It would be excellent if riders can consolidate items in coolers at the start, so thatwe don't have to haul 20 coolers in the van.
+It would be excellent if riders can consolidate items in coolers at the start, so that we don't have to haul 20 coolers in the van.

 Dinner is prepared by the Research Station and will be served at 6:00 pm.
-Breakfast will be served at 7:30 am.
-You'll be able to make a bagged lunch after breakfast for the end of the ride on Sunday that will be carried in a cooler for you.
+Sunday: Breakfast will be served at 7:30 am.
+You'll be able to make a bagged lunch after breakfast for the end of the ride on Sunday that will be carried in a cooler for you back to the start.

 Animas, New Mexico is a ranching community with some services to include a gas station and a small grocery.